White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 For 15% of buyers (premium segment):

-- Metal: Palladium white gold 18K or platinum
+- Metal: Palladium white 18K or platinum

 - Why: Prestige + for expensive stones + hypoallergenic